HTTPWorkshop/httpworkshop.github.io/index.md

 ... or something completely different.

-Your submission doesn't need to be a complete paper or presentation; it just needs to communicate something about HTTP that's worth getting in front of a group of HTTP implementers and experts.
+Your submission doesn't necessarily need to be a complete paper or presentation; it just needs to communicate something about HTTP that's worth getting in front of a group of HTTP implementers and experts.

 Successful submissions will be notified of the workshop details by **15 May 2015**, and will need to confirm their attendance by **1 June 2015**.